-If You Have Been Involved in a Truck Accident in Connecticut, Call Munley Law Today
+If You Have Been Involved in a Truck Accident in Connecticut, Call Munley Law Personal Injury Attorneys Today

 Why You Need a Lawyer Who Specializes in Truck Accidents

-We represent truck accident victims throughout the state of Connecticut, from Greenwich and Stamford, to Bridgeport, Danbury, New Haven, Waterbury, Hartford, Mystic and New London.
+We represent truck accident victims from all over the state of Connecticut, from Greenwich and Stamford, to Bridgeport, Danbury, New Haven, Waterbury, Hartford, Mystic and New London.

 The major trucking companies will hire lawyers immediately after a truck accident and have them on the scene the same day, if possible.
 You should do the same.
-The experienced trucking lawyers at Munley Law know how to preserve all of the important pieces of evidence for you.
-They know how to secure the scene of an accident and take necessary photographs and witness statements.
-This is critical because significant pieces of evidence helpful to you can be lost, misplaced or be purposely destroyed by the trucking companies.
-Check out our list of frequently asked questions after a truck accident.
-We have represented many types of large truck accidents including:
+The experienced trucking lawyers at Munley Law Personal Injury Attorneys know how to preserve all of the important pieces of evidence for you

-Munley Law Has the Best Trucking Accident Lawyers in Connecticut
+Munley Law Personal Injury Attorneys Has the Best Trucking Accident Lawyers in the Nation

 - $26 Million: Settlement for truck accident